The Hybrid Media System: Politics and Power

 "Chadwick pulls back the curtain, revealing that old and new media actors are interacting to make news….
 Overall, Chadwick shows the reader that the neat boundaries once separating newspapers, broadcast, and telecommunications are not disappearing but are rather merging into a hybrid system.
 Throughout the text, his implications for professional media organizations and political elites are obvious: adapt to new media or fail."—Terri L. Towner, Oakland University, in Social Science Computer Review.

 "Having read this, many textbooks feel dated to me now.
 This volume describes the organization, logic, and function of contemporary media in immediate and engaging terms.
-It is a must read for all students of media, and interested parties in general."—Zizi Papacharissi, University of Illinois Chicago, on Roy Christopher’s Summer Reading List blog post.
+It is a must read."—Zizi Papacharissi, University of Illinois Chicago, on Roy Christopher’s Summer Reading List blog post.

 "Concludendo, quanto teorizzato in The Hybrid Media System può essere tranquillamente considerato uno dei principali strumenti teorico-analitici attraverso i quali decifrare al meglio… la comunicazione politica contemporanea.”—Diego Ceccobelli, Scuola Normale Superiore (Pisa), in Comunicazione Politica.